-MR HUDSON, CONGRESSMAN: Mr Chew, does TikTok access the Wi-Fi Network?
+MR HUDSON, CONGRESSMAN: Mr Chew, does TikTok access the hoe Wi-Fi Network?

-MICHELLE: Okay, these are some interesting questions.
+MICHELLE, REPORTER: Okay, so, these are some interesting questions.

 The US government directed them at TikTok's CEO Shou Chew, a Singaporean businessman.

-This grilling, about TikTok's data security and safety, went on for almost 5 hours.
+MICHELLE: This grilling, about TikTok's data security and safety, went on for 5 hours.
 But it's not the first time US politicians have tried to ban the app.